SivaRayal/NodeJS/problem3.md

 ## Description

-Write a function to read the content of file named 'userdata.txt' .
-Count the words 'leave' and 'absent' and store it in a file called 'analysis.txt'
+Write a function to read the content from a file 'userdata.txt' .
+Count the occurence of words 'leave' and 'absent' and store it in a file called 'analysis.txt'

+#### Note
     Use Node Streams to read/write data

 ### Sample